embox/embox-docs/en/embox_quick_start_en.md

 ```
     $ sudo apt-get install qemu-system-<ARCH>
 ```
-Where <ARCH>: i386, arm, sparc, mips, ppc or misc (для microblaze).
+Where <ARCH>: i386, arm, sparc, mips, ppc or misc (for microblaze).

 Notice: QEMU with all supported architectures can be installed with a single command:
 ```